ENVIRONMENTAL MANAGEMENT SYSTEMS

 For a further year the certificate has been renewed for the Klamath thermal plant and Avangrid Networks to standard UNE-EN ISO 14001:2004.
-In 2015, Iberdrola USA Networks has been certified as meeting the requirements of ISO 14001:2004 for project management and engineering for the design, construction and commissioning of electric & gas transmission and distribution assets, and planning of gas assets.
+This latest one includes project management and engineering for the design, construction and commissioning of electric & gas transmission and distribution assets, and planning of gas assets.

 In Brazil, the combined cycle power station Termopernambuco has the environmental certification in accordance with standard UNE-EN ISO 14001:2004, also networks Elektro, Celpe and Cosern.